 Sandwich hamburger price in aus $5.50 to $9.00 subway foot long special best value at $7.00.
 Meals most pubs have main meals from $12.00 for budget travelers.
 Fish and chips most expensive take away for edible food.

 Coffee from $4.00 to $6.00.
 Big breakfast around $11.00 bacon eggs sausage tomatoes etc. many accommodation providers will provide free breakfast.
 Beer $4.50 in public bar for schooner of local product.
-Wine similar for house special. almost 6 years ago
+Wine similar for house special. over 7 years ago

 Great replies thanks!
 Exactly the kind of info I was looking for.
 We're trying to figure out a rough budget for a three week trip and probably will have to eat out the majority of the time.
 Good thing we love Asian food!
 I glanced at a few menus in places we might visit and the food sounds really good.